orbeon/orbeon-forms-doc/form-runner/link-embed/javascript-api.md

 ## Availability

-Since Orbeon Forms PE 2020.1.
-As of 2020.1, this feature is *experimental*: the API is very much subject to change, and we're interested in your feedback so we can continue to improve this feature.
+The Form Runner JavaScript Embedding API first shipped with Orbeon Forms PE 2020.1, and as of 2020.1, this feature is *experimental*: the API is very much subject to change, and we're interested in your feedback so we can continue to improve this feature.

 ## Rationale